 They'd acknowledged Jesus as the Christ, the Son of God.
 But despite that, they hadn't trusted him.

-And there's something in that for us today: We acknowledge Jesus as the Christ, Jesus as a saviour, Jesus as our hope, but do we trust him?
-When push comes to shove, do we trust him.
-We might acknowledge Jesus as our saviour in our hearts, but do we acknowledge Jesus as our saviour publicly?
+And there's something in that for us today: We acknowledge Jesus as our saviour, Jesus as our hope, but do we trust him?